w3c/json-ld-wg/WorkMode/index.md

 Observers may listen, and participate in general discussions during the meeting.
 However, they must not make technical contributions, or attempt to influence an approach to a feature that may become part of the specification being discussed.

 If the attendee works for a W3C member company, they are encouraged to ask their Advisory Committee (AC) representative to make them a Web Platform WG participant.
-Alternatively, their AC representative can make a formal <span class="todo">[royalty-free licensing commitment](https://www.w3.org/2004/01/pp-impl/100074/join)</span>.
+Alternatively, their AC representative can make a formal [royalty-free licensing commitment](https://www.w3.org/2004/01/pp-impl/107714/join).
 They can then fully participate in the meeting.

 Please note that this is to provide as much protection as possible through the W3C Patent Policy.
 We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breech of meeting participation.